 Figure 2.
 Temporal evolution of each parameter at a population size of 105 individuals per generation, as a function of the number of generations elapsed from a fully random population at generation 0.
+Genotypic parameters: (a) R and (b) Pareto β; genetic parameters: (c) FIS mean, (d) FIS variance, (e) linkage disequilibrium measured as ṝd.
 For smaller population sizes (N=103 and N=104), see supplementary Figure S2 and S2.b.
-Caution for interpretation: all x-axes are non-linear, and the y-axis for, rd and the mean and variance of the FIS distributions present one to two changes in scaling.
+Caution regarding interpretation: all x-axes are non-linear, and the y-axis for rd and the mean and variance of the FIS distributions present one to two changes in scaling.